-We have provided a link to the updated "Study Guide 2025" for the FA2 and FA4 exams.
-This document has been expanded to include nearly every subject to be tested on.
+Make sure you are using the updated "Study Guide 2025" for the FA2 and FA4 exams.
+This document has been expanded to list nearly every subject to be tested on.
 This will also help those taking the older version during the transition.
-However, note that the references to code sections in the new Study Guide 2025 will be to the 2022 and 2025 and not the current 2019 questions.
-Some items have changed, but the new guide question subjects will still help prepare for either exam.
+However, note that the references to code sections in the new Study Guide 2025 will be to the 2022 and 2025 and not the older 2019 questions.
 We will have a transition period for those who have been taking the old exam.
-New registrations will be required to take the new exam.
-We will provide approximately 2 months for the transition.
-Watch for formal dates.
+New requests will be required to take the new exam.
+The old exams are available until the end of February.
+Email us if you need the old exam, otherwise new requests will be assigned to the new exams.

 Fire Alarm Assessments